Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Bogoliubov equations in the bubble trap

 \section{Bogoliubov equations in the bubble trap}

 Within the mean-field theory discussed in appendix \ref{thermo_appendix}, thermodynamics of the interacting system follow from solutions to the Bogoliubov equations, Eq.~(\ref{Bogo_eqs}).
-Due to rotational invariance of the bubble trap and the associated NI condensate wavefunction, $\psi_\text{NI}(r) = \sqrt{N_0} \, u^\text{NI}_0(r) / \sqrt{4\pi} \, r $, where $u^\text{NI}_0(r)$ is the ground state solution of the radial equation, Eq.~(\ref{radial_eq}), we can write the Bogoliubov ``particle" and ``hole" wavefunctions respectively as
+Due to rotational invariance of the bubble trap, $V(r)$, and the condensate wavefunction, $\psi_c(r)$, we can write Bogoliubov ``particle" and ``hole" wavefunctions respectively as

 where the notation is the same as that used in Eq.~(\ref{single_particle_wavefns}).
 Here the radial wavefunctions $u_{kl}(r)$ and $v_{kl}(r)$ (which obey open boundary conditions) satisfy the Bogoliubov analog of the radial equation: